tedneward/Azgaarnoth/Creatures/Centipede.md

 >- **Languages** —
 >- **Challenge** 1/2
 >___
->***Swarm.***.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny insect.
-The swarm can’t regain hit points or gain temporary hit points.
+>***Swarm.*** The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny insect.
+The swarm can't regain hit points or gain temporary hit points.
 >
 >#### Actions
->***Bites.***.
-Melee Weapon Attack: +3 to hit, reach 0 ft., one target in the swarm’s space.
+>***Bites.*** Melee Weapon Attack: +3 to hit, reach 0 ft., one target in the swarm's space.
 Hit: 10 (4d4) piercing damage, or 5 (2d4) piercing damage if the swarm has half of its hit points or fewer.
 A creature reduced to 0 hit points by a swarm of centipedes is stable but poisoned for 1 hour, even after regaining hit points, and paralyzed while poisoned in this way.
 >